census-instrumentation/opencensus-python/README.rst

 Stackdriver
 -----------

-The OpenCensus Stackdriver Stats Exporter for Python is a package that allows the user exports data to `Stackdriver`_.
+The OpenCensus Stackdriver Stats Exporter allows users to export metrics to Stackdriver Monitoring.
 The API of this project is still evolving.
 The use of vendoring or a dependency management tool is recommended.

 .. _Stackdriver: https://app.google.stackdriver.com/metrics-explorer